| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

-Non Communicable Diseases in Adolescents: Risks, Prevention & Tips
+Non Communicable Diseases in Adolescents: Risk Factors and Prevention

 Reviewed by Bibhu Ranjan Mund, MPH (Public Health Expert) with experience in maternal, infant, child, and adolescent health programs.
 Content is based on evidence-informed guidelines aligned with organizations such as the World Health OrganizationUNICEFCenters for Disease Control and Prevention, and National Institutes of Health.